Over the years, I’ve blogged about projected expenses which you may know as irregular expenses.

 CBB Home Budget Updates Month By Month

-In case you missed our budget updates from 2012 to the present, I’ve compiled them all on one handy page: monthly budgets.
+In case you missed our budget updates from 2012 to the present, I’ve compiled them on one handy page: monthly budgets.

 2020 Home Budget Challenge